dani54196/dani54196/README.md

 🌱 I’m currently learning CI/CD tools

-👯 I’m looking to collaborate on
+👯 I’m looking to collaborate on Open Source

 🤔 I’m looking for help with Kubernetes